open-horizon/examples/edge/msghub/cpu2msghub/cpu2msghub.md

-# Horizon CPU To IBM Message Hub Service
+# Horizon CPU To IBM Event Streams Service

-Repeatedly queries the edge node's CPU percentage from the CPU Percent service and the GPS location from the GPS service, and then sends both to the IBM Message Hub.
+Repeatedly queries the edge node's CPU percentage from the CPU Percent service and the GPS location from the GPS service, and then sends both to the IBM Event Streams.
 The topic is sends to is: `cpu2msghub` (can be overridden)

 ## Input Values